Brqxxy/Verification-Bot/README.md

 - **⚠️ Account Age Check**: Users must have an account that is at least 7 days old to be verified.
 This helps prevent bots from joining.
 - **🔄 Global Cooldown**: Limits spam and ensures the system is not overwhelmed by too many requests at once.
 - **🔑 Role Hierarchy Check**: Ensures the bot’s role is higher than the "verified" role, preventing permission issues.
+- **🛑 Blacklisted Users: Users can be blacklisted based on their User IDs.
+Any blacklisted users will be prevented from verifying on your server.
+- **⏳ Kick Unverified Users: Users who do not verify within a specified timeout period (10 minutes) will be automatically kicked from the server, preventing unverified users from lingering.

 ---